ntua-unit-of-control-and-informatics/jaqpot-site/docusaurus/docs/jaqpotpy/Scikit-learn models/Create a dataset.md

 ## Creating a Dataset with SMILES and Molecular Descriptors

-When working with molecular data:
+When working with molecular data, the column containing the SMILES, as well as the featurizer should be:

 ```python
 # Sample data with SMILES